KTRosenberg/Game-and-Graphics-SDL-openGL/README.md

   - my KTR insignia moves with the mouse, has working collision detection with sides of screen

 #### Transparency_Animation
-  - playing with adjusting texture transparency dynamically,
+  - playing with dynamically adjusting texture transparency
   - animated shapes, collision detection,